NUVR/nuvr.github.io/README.md

 # NUVR/OrgSync Website

 This repository is designed to contain all of the code for our https://nuvr.github.io/ website in plain HTML form.
-While it can be added to OrgSync
+While it can be added to OrgSync, these jade templates have to be split into individual files for uploading.

 ## Contributing